City Water Contamination: Is Your Water As Clean As You Think?

 Filtration of water or water treatment products are the most direct way to improve the purity of your water and remove city water contaminants.
 Water filtration solutions give you peace of mind about your home’s water and remove any guesswork.
 There are many varieties of water filtration, from point of use to whole-home solutions.

-Regardless of the type of filtration you select, it is good practice to select products that are certified and approved by NSF and ANSI.
+Regardless of the type of filtration you select, it is good practice to select products that are certified and approved by the Water Quality Association (WQA), NSF and ANSI.
 These independent organizations develop the highest standards and test products and systems.
 To determine the best option for you, consult with a certified water specialist.

 Proper maintenance of water filtration systems is required for optimum performance.
 Each system has specific care and maintenance instructions to follow in order to avoid further contamination of your water.
 Some homeowners choose to maintain systems on their own, but a water treatment provider is a good option for regular, professional maintenance.
 Replacement guidelines vary depending on the filter, so be sure to follow the care instructions for your specific model.